oah-health/oah-health/README.md

 # OAH-Health
 [ A Drupal Distribution for Digital Healthcare]

+Any neighbourhood clinic/primary health center can be Digitally enabled using OAH-Health (a.k.a Digital Clinic).

-Digital Health care Distribution will be completely opensource solution that will be made available on drupal.org .
+Digital Clinic Distribution will be completely opensource solution that will be made available on drupal.org .
 This solution can be deployed on frugal open hardware like RaspberryPi.
 This Distribution will be vendor neutral .
 It can function in an offline/online mode.
 It would not need to be connect to internet always.

-Any neighbourhood clinic/primary health center can be Digitally enabled using OAH-Health.

 This distribution will enable :